r3nanp/mercadolivre-clone/README.md

 # Mercado Livre Clone
-  Clone da vitrine do Mercado Livre feito com React.
+A clone of Mercado Livre made in React.
-  Projeto resultado do UI Clone da Rocketseat.

 ## Technologies
 * React